jupcan/osm-gps/README.md

 ## [task1](/reqs/task1.pdf)
-generation of a internal representation of a graph with geographical data from osm given a file in format grahml, the students must write a class ”graph” containing:
+generation of a internal representation of a graph with geographical data from osm given a file in format grahml
 - a **[constructor][i5]**, that receives as parameter the name of the file graphml
 - methods: **[belongNode][i6]**, **[positionNode][i7]** and **[adjacentNode][i8]**